NonVideri/NonVideri.github.io/README.md

 ## React Projects

+### Randomizer
+- Randomly picks from number ranges (Number Range Mode) or comma-separated sets of data (Custom Items Mode).
+- Has two sub-modes: Repeat or No-Repeat.
+- Allows the user to hide the list and toggle item picking sounds.
+- Designed to be used as a board game support app.

 ### Clock
 - A simple React clock.
 - Has two modes: Normal and Precise.

-### Randomizer
-- Randomly picks from number ranges (Number Mode) or comma-separated sets of data (Shuffle Mode).
-- Has two sub-modes: Repeat and No-Repeat.

 ### ToDoApp
 - A simple todo app in React.
 - Allows to add tasks with descriptions and delete them.
-- Good for daily coding planning.

 ## Python Projects